TeamWhat/what-stored-in-a-mobile-device-android/doc/Documentation.md

 DataHandlerIntentService is a service that collects the device data.
 Because the collection takes some time, it has its own thread.
 DataHandler collects all data by calling the getData() method of all the classes that implement the DataCollector interface.
 The database_utilities package has the necessary classes for saving the collected data on the devices local SQLite database as described in the offical [Android guide](https://developer.android.com/training/basics/data-storage/databases.html).

 SendDataIntentService is responsible for sending the collected data to the server when a network connection is acquired.
-It uses HttpPostHandler to send an http POST request containing the data in JSON format.
+It uses HttpPostHandler to send an HTTP POST request containing the data in JSON format.
 JSONPackager creates a valid JSON object from the data on the local SQLite database.
 UniqueIdentifier creates a unique id for the mobile device that will anonymously associate the collected data with the specific mobile device on the backend.

 ### Back end